Igusee/Project-HR-Data/README.md

 * Ensured that all date columns loaded properly
 * Since Power Query tasks were handled in MySQL, I proceeded directly to analysing the data
 * Created calculated columns and measures using DAX
-* Created Visuals based on my newly created columns
+* Created dashboard tailored to my needs using columns and measures
-* Formatted my dashboards to my preferences
+* Formatted my dashboards
 * The .pbix file as well as PDF dashboards are also attached in this repo!

 ## This is the end of this project, I hope you enjoyed it as much as I did!